Types of Gemstones

 Hardness: 6.5-7.5 (medium hardness)

-Non-red varieties of garnet gems include green Russian demantoid (first discovered in Russia’s Ural Mountains and the rarest and most valuable of the January birthstones), African tsavorite, pink and purple rhododendron, orange or reddish-brown spessartite, and hessonite.
+While red is the most well-known color, garnets actually comprise a wide variety of colored stones.
+Non-red varieties of these gems include green Russian demantoid (first discovered in Russia’s Ural Mountains and the rarest and most valuable of the garnet group), African tsavorite, pink and purple rhododendron, orange or reddish-brown spessartite, and hessonite.

 Birthstone: January